kaizhu256/node-uglifyjs-lite/README.md

         $ npm install uglifyjs-lite && \
             export PORT=8081 && \
             node example.js
-    3. run the browser-demo on http://localhost:8081
+    3. play with the browser-demo on http://localhost:8081 */
-*/

 /* istanbul instrument in package uglifyjs-lite */